AAFC-BICoE/android-real-ws/README.md

 Debugging
 ====
-The payload.urls by default only contain an urlPath that needs to be combined with the pyload.baseUrl to get the resource service URL.
+The payload.urls by default only contain an urlPath that needs to be combined with the pyload.baseUrl to get the resource service URI.
 There is a debug mode that supports an easier interactive session and prints a `debugFullUrl` that allows easier access.
 This can be turned on in the following ways:
 - Invoke the `meta.debugToggleUrl`  Above:  http://localhost:8080/seqdb-ws/v1/DEBUG
-- Add `?meta__toggleDebug=true` to the base services URL: `http://localhost:8080/seqdb-ws/v1?meta__toggleDebug=true`
+- Add `?meta__toggleDebug=true` to the base services URI: `http://localhost:8080/seqdb-ws/v1?meta__toggleDebug=true`

 Turning on debugging will now cause all service requests that has `urls:` to include `debugFullUrl`s:
 ```